linkarzu/docker-jekyll-chirpy5.6.1/_posts/2023-06-16-starship-configuration.md

 If you followed all the steps, your config should look something like the one on the image at the top of the page
 - Shows you the full path, if you're on a GitHub repo and what branch, and if there are pending changes

-## Customize your config
-If you want to customize your prompt, all you need to do is apply the changes to the `starship.toml` file, you don't even need to source `.bashrc` or `.zshrc`, once you save the changes, they'll be applied to the prompt automatically

-All of the different configuration options and themes can be found on the [official page](https://starship.rs/config/){:target="_blank"}